 As Robyn puts it: “They deserve to be happy and relaxed and comfortable every moment of their lives for all they’ve given to me.”

 What Is Separation Anxiety?

-A dog’s separation anxiety can be particularly rough on them.
-Common triggers that may lead to developing symptoms of the disorder include being abandoned or surrendered to a shelter, living out on the streets, losing their owner, or getting a new owner out of the blue.
-Even purebreds or dogs that have had the same owner since puppyhood may fall victim to it, particularly if there is an abrupt change in their owner’s schedule or home life.
+Separation anxiety can be particularly rough on dogs.
+Common triggers that may lead to developing symptoms of the disorder are: being abandoned or surrendered to a shelter, living out on the streets, losing their owner, or getting a new owner out of the blue.
+Even purebreds or dogs that have had the same owner since puppyhood may fall victim to it; particularly if there is an abrupt change in their owner’s schedule or home life.

-Unlike humans, dogs cannot tell us what’s wrong or how they’re feeling.
-Though they often leave signs and clues hinting to us of their anxiety, it’s up to the dog owner to be alert and sympathetic enough to recognize a problem and do something about it by observing the dog's behavior.
+What’s more is, unlike humans, dogs cannot tell us what’s wrong or how they’re feeling.
+Though many times they leave signs and clues hinting to us that something’s wrong, it’s up to the owner to be alert and sympathetic enough to recognize there is a problem and do something about it.

 “She saw my time with her had begun to be shared with Chipper, and she coveted that much more,” Robyn says.
 “I believe this is what led to new feelings of nervousness when I did have to leave her.”

 Chipper, it turned out, suffered from separation anxiety, as well.
 Unlike Scout, it wasn’t a disruption to his routine that triggered mental health issues, but rather (Robyn believes) just a quirk he was born with.